 - Type: Select whether to use Standard, Balanced, or SSD disks for the boot disk.
 Standard disks have the lowest cost and provide adequate performance for common workloads; SSD disks have the highest cost but excellent performance for demanding workloads.
 Balanced Disks offer near-SSD performance but at a fraction of the cost.

 - Size: Specify the size, in gigabytes, for the boot disk on each Session Host.

-NOTE: When you change these settings for an existing Collection Pool, CAS will ask whether to redeploy existing Session Host servers with the new disk images.
-If you choose to redeploy, CAS will gradually shut down Session Host servers, reconfigure them with the new image or disk type, and then power them back on; this process will take some time and may impact the user capacity of your Collection Pool.
+NOTE: When you change these settings for an existing Collection Pool, CAS will ask whether to redeploy existing Session Hosts with the new disk images.
+If you choose to redeploy, CAS will gradually shut down Session Hosts, reconfigure them with the new image or disk type, and then power them back on; this process will take some time and may impact the user capacity of your Collection Pool.
 When making your selection, CAS allows you to schedule this change for a future date.

 The Dynamic Uptime feature allows CAS to shut down and power on Session Hosts as required based on the number of active users.
 A detailed explanation of the feature is available in Understanding the Dynamic Uptime Feature.

 - Enable Dynamic Uptime: When enabled, CAS will automatically shut down and power on Session Host servers based on the number of active user sessions.